inngest/inngest-js/README.md

 );
 ```

 Functions listen to events which can be triggered by API calls, webhooks, integrations, or external services.
-When a matching event is received, the serverless function runs automatically.
+When a matching event is received, the serverless function runs automatically, with built in retries.

 <br />